UbikTransmedia/search_engine/README.md

 ![Screenshot of the app](img/output1.png)

-## Components
+## Key Components

-- **TorSession**: Manages the connection to the Tor network, establishing secure sessions for crawling.
+- **TorSession**: Manages the connection to the Tor network, establishing a secure session for crawling `.onion` sites.

-- **LinkIndexManager**: Manages the indexed data of crawled links, including saving and loading the index to/from a file.
-- **ReverseContentIndexManager**: Maintains a reverse index of content terms for fast retrieval and search operations.
-- **LinkRelationshipManager**: Tracks and saves the relationships between discovered links.
-- **LinkCrawler**: The main crawling engine that recursively explores `.onion` sites, indexes content, and discovers new links.
+- **LinkCrawler**: Crawls the dark web, discovering new `.onion` links, indexing content, and managing relationships between links.

-- **ReverseIndexer**: Calculates and manages TF-IDF scores for search terms across indexed documents.
+- **SearchEngineCrawler**: Queries dark web search engines to discover additional `.onion` links.

+- **LinkIndexManager**: Handles storing and retrieving indexed links.

+- **ReverseContentIndexManager**: Manages the reverse index, mapping search terms to the documents in which they appear.

+- **LinkRelationshipManager**: Tracks relationships between different `.onion` sites, such as mutual links and loops.

+- **KPIManager**: Calculates and stores KPIs, such as:
-- **VisualizationManager**: Creates visualizations of the term frequencies (word clouds) and the interlinking of crawled `.onion` sites (network graphs).
+  - Mean response time of crawled sites
+  - Ratio of mutual links
+  - Count of link loops where a link points to itself
+  - Total number of links indexed
+  - Total number of terms indexed

+- **VisualizationManager**: Generates word clouds and link graphs to visualize the indexed content and relationships.

-- **QueryEngine**: Provides an interface for querying the indexed data and retrieving relevant search results.
+- **REPL and QueryEngine**: Provides an interactive shell for querying the indexed data.
-- **REPL**: A simple read-eval-print loop (REPL) interface for querying the indexed data.

 ![Screenshot of the app](img/term_cloud.png)